cmordinibluhm/pic_10_c_final_project/readme.md

 I also reviewed the CCLE submission page which had some "Other things to keep in mind."
 Based on these I added a few sections to this readme file, like "Reflection," "Course Concepts," "What's Next?", and a place for a YouTube video demonstration of my project.

+### Commit 14
+Pushed to github and reviewed markdown formatting again, made a few more changes with indenting and newlines.

+Cleaned up main.cpp by organizing the main routine into sections such as "set the scene", "set up the view", "create the player".
+The "aesthetics" section will have all the declatations of graphics that the player does not collide with.
+The "surfaces" section will have all the surfaces the player collides with.
+I am also changing the names of the surfaces to be more descriptive.

+set my scene's stickyfocus tag to true so that you don't ever have to click on the player to resume using the arrow keys to control it.

+ADDITION: After a lot of troubleshooting, I figured out how to make my QGraphicsView follow the player!
+What I ended up doing is changing my player constructor to take a pointer to the view.
+Then, I added a public slot to the phase_changer class called update_view() that calls centerOn(player).
+I then connected this SLOT to a QTimer in the phase_changer constructor!
+Before this I had a few other ideas like adding a QScrollBar and connecting the player's position to the scrollbar's position.
+Another idea was to use a moveEvent in the phase_changer class to set the view/scrollbar position.
+Perhaps these could have worked as well but this implementation I figured out works great!

+I added a few new obstacles.

+Things to work on:
+- the player disappears when you go out of the page
+- the game is boring, there is no objective or danger (I need hazards or enemies or jumping instead of floating)

 ***